 2. Open a separate checking account for your business.

-This will eliminate the confusion of trying to sort out what is a business expense and what is not.
+This will eliminate the headache of trying to keep your business and personal finances separate.
 It also will clearly spell out what is coming in and what is going out — the point being that supposedly you can’t spend money you don’t have.

 3. Use one credit card for business purposes